WHIRL

 What exactly is WHIRL?

 WHIRL 2026 is a three-day immersive summer school combining expert-led lectures, interdisciplinary teamwork, and hands-on innovation in women’s health.
-WHIRL designed for early career researchers, clinicians, and industry members who want to deepen their understanding of women’s health challenges and develop solutions with real-world impact.

-2026 Themes
+2026 themes

 As women's health is an incredibly broad field, for the morning lectures of our first edition we are focussing on 3 themes:

-Day 1 – MATERNAL & FETAL HEALTH
+MATERNAL & FETAL HEALTH

-with a focus on the Global South
+with a focus on the global south

-Day 2 – CHRONIC REPRODUCTIVE CONDITIONS
+CHRONIC REPRODUCTIVE CONDITIONS

 Speakers & mentors